-On March 19, 2013, the Company's Board of Directors authorized a \$500 million increase to our existing common stock repurchase program.
-At August 2, 2013, we had \$423.6 million remaining under such share repurchase authorization.
-Under the authorization, purchases may be made in the open market or in privately negotiated transactions from time to time subject to market and other conditions, and has no expiration date.
+On December 4, 2013, the Company's Board of Directors authorized a \$1.0 billion increase to our existing common stock repurchase program, increasing the total remaining authorization to approximately \$1.22 billion at December 4, 2013.
+Under the authorization, purchases may be made in the open market or in privately negotiated transactions from time to time subject to market and other conditions, and the authorization has no expiration date.